Drug information provided by: IBM Micromedex

 Make sure your doctor knows if you are also taking potassium supplements or salt substitutes containing potassium, or certain diuretics such as amiloride (Midamor®, Moduretic®), spironolactone (Aldactazide®, Aldactone®), or other products containing triamterene.
 Using these medicines together may cause serious problems.

 This medicine may increase the amount of potassium in your blood (hyperkalemia).
-Stop using this medicine and check with your doctor right away if you are having abdominal or stomach pain; confusion; difficulty with breathing; irregular heartbeats; nausea or vomiting; nervousness; numbness or tingling in the hands, feet, or lips; shortness of breath; or weakness or heaviness of the legs.
+Check with your doctor right away if you have stomach pain, confusion, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, trouble breathing, or weakness or heaviness of the legs.

 This medicine may affect blood sugar levels.
 Check with your doctor if you notice a change in the results of your blood or urine sugar tests.

 This medicine may make you dizzy or drowsy.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
 Dizziness may be worse if you lose too much water from your body.
 You can lose water by sweating, having diarrhea, or vomiting.
 Tell your doctor if this medicine makes you feel lightheaded or dizzy after you have been vomiting or had diarrhea.